scindex/scindex/scindex.md

   - *Description*: High-bandwidth, low-latency networking technologies designed for demanding applications like high-performance computing (HPC), real-time systems, and data centers.
   - *Examples*: InfiniBand, Time-Sensitive Networking (TSN), DDS

+- **P0299**: Provisional Networking Item
+  - *Description*: A temporary holding category for Networking items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: P03 - Runtime Environments
 _The environment in which a program is executed.
 Includes language-specific runtimes, the underlying operating system, and hardware abstraction layers (HALs)._